ERS-HCL/integration-test/soapui/README.md

-## How to Automate Integration Test Suite
+## How to Automate Integration Test Suite using SoapUI

 ## Background